Absomz/first-data-insights/professional-journal/2025-04-07_pretest-computer-networks.md

 **Date:** April 7, 2025
 **Student:** Abner Soberon Martinez

-Today, I completed a pretest on computer networks as part of my preparation for the upcoming data science and network training program.
-Out of all the questions, I only missed two — and ironically, **both were cases where I had originally considered the correct answer but second-guessed myself.**
+Today, I completed a pretest on computer networks as part of my high school curriculum, in parallel to my independent preparation for a future data science program.
+While the pretest is not directly connected to my upcoming data science training, it contributes meaningfully to my foundational understanding of networks.
+Out of all the questions, I only missed two — and ironically, both were cases where I had originally considered the correct answer but second-guessed myself.

-- On the **network topology** question, I initially thought it might be a *hybrid*, but selected *tree* because it matched the textbook definition.
-The system, however, accepted *hybrid* as correct.
+On the network topology question, I initially thought it might be a hybrid, but selected tree because it matched the textbook definition.
+The system, however, accepted hybrid as correct.

-- On the **network authentication via certification** question, I leaned toward *security services*, but changed to *directory services* based on logic and deeper understanding.
-Again, the system was expecting *security services* as the answer.
+On the network authentication via certification question, I initially considered security services based on logic, but then changed my answer to directory services after reading the provided material.
+Ironically, the system accepted security services — which matched my original instinct — as the correct answer.

 These small missteps were not due to lack of knowledge, but rather to overthinking and lack of confidence in my initial intuition.